freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/state-name-puzzle.md

 ## Description
 <section id='description'>
-<b>Background</b>
-This task is inspired by <a href="http://drdobbs.com/windows/198701685">Mark Nelson's DDJ Column "Wordplay"</a> and one of the weekly puzzle challenges from Will Shortz on NPR Weekend Edition [http://www.npr.org/templates/story/story.php?storyId=9264290] and originally attributed to David Edelheit.
+This task is inspired by <a href="http://drdobbs.com/windows/198701685" target="_blank">Mark Nelson's DDJ Column "Wordplay"</a> and one of the weekly puzzle challenges from Will Shortz on NPR Weekend Edition <a href="http://www.npr.org/templates/story/story.php?storyId=9264290"target="_blank">[1]</a> and originally attributed to David Edelheit.
 The challenge was to take the names of two U.S. States, mix them all together, then rearrange the letters to form the names of two <i>different</i> U.S. States (so that all four state names differ from one another).
 What states are these?
-The problem was reissued on  <a href="https://tapestry.tucson.az.us/twiki/bin/view/Main/StateNamesPuzzle">the Unicon Discussion Web</a> which includes several solutions with analysis.
-Several techniques may be helpful and you may wish to refer to <a href="https://en.wikipedia.org/wiki/Goedel_numbering">Gödel numbering</a>, <a href="https://en.wikipedia.org/wiki/Equivalence_relation">equivalence relations</a>, and <a href="https://en.wikipedia.org/wiki/Equivalence_classes">equivalence classes</a>.
+The problem was reissued on  <a href="https://tapestry.tucson.az.us/twiki/bin/view/Main/StateNamesPuzzle" target="_blank">the Unicon Discussion Web</a> which includes several solutions with analysis.
+Several techniques may be helpful and you may wish to refer to <a href="https://en.wikipedia.org/wiki/Goedel_numbering">Gödel numbering</a>, <a href="https://en.wikipedia.org/wiki/Equivalence_relation" target="_blank">equivalence relations</a>, and <a href="https://en.wikipedia.org/wiki/Equivalence_classes" target="_blank">equivalence classes</a>.
 The basic merits of these were discussed in the Unicon Discussion Web.
 A second challenge in the form of a set of fictitious new states was also presented.
-<b>Task:</b>
+</section>

+## Instructions
+<section id='instructions'>
 Write a function to solve the challenge for the given array of names of states.
 The function should return an array.
-Each element should be an object in this form: {"from":[],"to":[]}.
+Each element should be an object in this form: <code>{"from":[],"to":[]}</code>.
 The "from" array should contain the original names and the "to" array should contain the resultant names.
-</section>

-## Instructions
-<section id='instructions'>

 </section>

 ## Tests